 Midlands Traveller: To start, I’d like you to tell me your professional background.

-José Roberto: I worked for 30 years at a major airline (Varig), which I had the chance to meet dozens of countries, different habits and cultures.
+José Roberto: I worked for 30 years at a major airline (Varig), where I had the chance to meet dozens of countries, and different habits and cultures.

 This experience, combined with the several courses within the company, that was from the customer service to Sommelier, that allowed me today to have great ease in dealing with the most varied kind of customers.

-And to open the store offering quality services and became an expert in Cachaça.
+And to open a store offering quality services and became an expert in Cachaça.